Back to Vorliq

 Public by Design

 Blockchain data and public community content are public by design.
-Blocks, confirmed transactions, public wallet addresses involved in transactions, forum posts, replies, governance proposals and votes, exchange offers, price signals, treasury proposals, public node registry entries, and visible wallet activity may be stored, displayed, copied, indexed, cached, or shared by nodes and users.
+Blocks, confirmed transactions, public wallet addresses involved in transactions, forum posts, replies, governance proposals and votes, peer community request records, price signals, treasury proposals, public node registry entries, and visible wallet activity may be stored, displayed, copied, indexed, cached, or shared by nodes and users.

 Community Content

-Forum posts, chat messages, images, screenshots, governance proposals, exchange offers, price signals, lending requests, registry entries, ambassador-related public content, and similar submissions should be treated as public unless the interface clearly says otherwise.
+Forum posts, chat messages, images, screenshots, governance proposals, peer community requests, price signals, lending requests, registry entries, ambassador-related public content, and similar submissions should be treated as public unless the interface clearly says otherwise.
 Users should not post private information, private keys, passwords, personal documents, financial details, or sensitive identity information in public fields.

 Public Profiles